citp/privacy-policy-historical/p/pi/pin/pinvoke.net.md

 ## Legal

-Red Gate Software Ltd (No. 3857576) was incorporated on 12/10/1999 under UK law and, where applicable, complies with all UK laws and regulations.
+Red Gate Software Ltd. (No. 3857576) was incorporated on 12/10/1999 under UK law and, where applicable, complies with all UK laws and regulations.

-Red Gate Software Inc was incorporated on 21/1/2011, under the laws of the State of California (US) and, where applicable, complies with all federal and state laws and regulations.
+Red Gate Software Inc. was incorporated on 21/1/2011, under the laws of the State of California (US) and, where applicable, complies with all federal and state laws and regulations.